The mission of Oregon Zoo is creating a better future for wildlife.

 The 64-acre Oregon Zoo is located in Portland, a city and surrounding metropolitan area of more than 2.4 million people.

-The zoo's annual operating budget is derived from a tax base through Metro, the Portland-area regional government that is the zoo's governing body, plus zoo admissions, concessions, contributions, special promotions, the Oregon Zoo Foundation, the zoo's philanthropic partner, is leading fundraising efforts to support the critical needs of the zoo during its limited-capacity reopening and the plays an integral role in supporting the zoo's animal welfare, conservation and education programs.
+The zoo's annual operating budget is derived from a tax base through Metro, the Portland-area regional government that is the zoo's governing body, plus zoo admissions, concessions, contributions, special promotions and grants.
+The Oregon Zoo Foundation, the zoo's philanthropic partner, is leading fundraising efforts to support the critical needs of the zoo during its limited-capacity reopening and the plays an integral role in supporting the zoo's animal welfare, conservation and education programs.

 Animals of the Oregon Zoo

 - 2,585 individual animals represent 215 species or subspecies of birds, mammals, reptiles, amphibians, fish and invertebrates*

 - 15 endangered species and 7 threatened species live at the zoo.*

 - The zoo is active in 62 Species Survival Plans.*